 - Special lower Dev/Test rates on Windows Virtual Machines, Cloud Services, HDInsight, App Service and Logic Apps

 - Same great EA rates on other Azure services

-- Centralised management via the Azure Enterprise Portal
+- Centralized management via the Azure Enterprise Portal

 - No separate payment—just use the funds already on your Enterprise Agreement

-Only active Visual Studio subscribers (standard subscriptions, annual cloud subscriptions and monthly cloud subscriptions) can use the Azure resources running within an Enterprise Dev/Test subscription, though end users can also access the application to provide feedback or perform acceptance tests.
-Use of resources within this subscription is restricted to developing and testing applications and no uptime guarantee is offered.
+Only active Visual Studio subscribers with standard subscriptions or annual cloud subscriptions can use the Azure resources running within an Enterprise Dev/Test subscription, though end users can also access the application to provide feedback or perform acceptance tests.
+Use of resources within this subscription is restricted to developing and testing applications, and no uptime guarantee is offered.